lshtm-genomics/tb-nanopore-workshop/docs/bioinformatics/phylogenetics.md

 ![](../img/phylo_4.jpg){: style="width:50%"}

 Finally, the collate command also produces annotation config files that can be used with iTOL.
 To load the annotations simple drag and drop the following files onto the tree that you loaded earlier:
--	Tbprofiler.lineage.itol.txt – a strip with the main lineage annotated.
+* tbprofiler.lineage.itol.txt – a strip with the main lineage annotated.
--	Tbprofiler.dr.itol.txt – a strip indicating the drug resistance type.
+* tbprofiler.dr.itol.txt – a strip indicating the drug resistance type.
--	Tbprofiler.dr.individ.itol.txt – circles for each individual drug where a solid filled circle indicates resistance.
+* tbprofiler.dr.individ.itol.txt – circles for each individual drug where a solid filled circle indicates resistance.

 ![](../img/phylo_5.jpg)